 Today these vases seem to strike a resonance with collectors old and young; while deemed “living memory antiques” there are no end of collectors queuing up to own one.

-Included in our forthcoming 17th/18th October Decades Of Design auction, is a wonderful collection of over 40 lots of Whitefriars glass.
+Sold in our 17th/18th October Decades Of Design auction, was a wonderful collection of over 40 lots of Whitefriars glass.

 Do you have a collection of Whitefriars glass that you wish to sell in auction, get in touch with our glass department